Efficient Federated Learning against Heterogeneous and Non-stationary Client Unavailability: Conclusion

 \section{Conclusion}

-In this paper, we have shown that the impacts of heterogeneous and non-stationary client unavailability can be significant through~\FedAvg.
+In this paper, we have shown that the impacts of heterogeneous and non-stationary client unavailability can be significant through concrete examples on~\FedAvg.
 To address this, we have proposed an algorithm~\FedAPM, which provably converges by adaptively echoing clients' local improvement and by evenly diffusing local updates through implicit gossiping.
-It achieves the desired linear speedup property.
+Theoretically, it achieves the desired linear speedup property.
 Experiments have validated the superiority of~\FedAPM~over state-of-the-art algorithms under diversified non-stationary dynamics.
 Future work will investigate how to extend our analysis to broader unavailability dynamics such as non-independent and non-stationary unavailability and how to incorporate our findings into federated learning algorithms of different local optimization methods.

-\begin{ack} We gratefully acknowledge the support from the National Science Foundation (NSF) under grants 2106891, 2107062, and from the NSF CAREER award under grant 2340482.
-The research was sponsored by the Army Research Laboratory and was accomplished under Cooperative Agreement Number W911NF-23-2-0014.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein. \end{ack}
+\begin{ack} We gratefully acknowledge the support from the National Science Foundation under grants 2106891, 2107062, the National Science Foundation CAREER award under grant 2340482, and the Sony Faculty Innovation Award.
+The research was sponsored by the Army Research Laboratory under Cooperative Agreement Number W911NF-23-2-0014.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory, the National Science Foundation, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
+We also thank Connor J. McLaughlin for valuable discussions and feedback on this work. \end{ack}